-Soma Therapy is a holistic health and recovery center that specializes in eating disorders, trauma, substance abuse, and integrated mental health.
-We provide innovative and effective trauma therapy treatments, and integrated approaches that cannot be found anywhere else in Wichita and the surrounding areas.
+Soma Therapy is a mental health private practice that specializes in a variety of issues including chronic depression and anxiety, relationship problems, trauma, and integrated mental health.
+We provide innovative and effective trauma therapy treatments, and integrated approaches that cannot be found collaboratively in other group practices in Wichita.
 We seek to serve ALL in Wichita and offer allied services for our local LGBTQ+ community and the under-served, including Spanish speakers.

 What’s unique about Soma Therapy:

 - Soma believes in hiring “wounded healers” and recovered staff that can speak freely about their own recovery and journeys in healing their trauma in a safe, professional, and clinically meaningful way.
-We “practice what we preach” and hope to inspire clients as we are living embodiments of the healing that can happen in living lives that aren’t negatively influenced by food, substances, or significant trauma.
-We also believe in our own ongoing journey of healing, and in our ongoing journey of learning about trauma treatments and creating the most up-to-date and effective treatment methods possible.
+We “practice what we preach” and hope to inspire clients as we are living embodiments of the healing that can happen.
+We also believe in our own ongoing journey of healing, and in our ongoing journey of learning about innovative therapy modalities and creating the most up-to-date and effective treatment methods possible.

 - Soma’s staff is committed to collaborative treatment in which each client feels heard, valued, and included in the process.
 We also hold weekly team meetings to collaborate with staff and ensure we are all on the same page in working towards each client’s specific and tailored goals.
-We teach and empower clients to speak and have a voice in the treatment process, as this can also be a crucial part of their therapy process.
+We teach and empower clients to speak and have a voice in their therapy process.

 - Soma believes in full recovery and transformation from any mental health concern, including eating disorders.
-It is our experience that when clients begin to experience life without their disorder, substance abuse, or with a different lens (resolving their past traumas), their therapy journey takes on a life of its own.
+It is our experience that when clients begin to experience life without their mental health diagnosis, their therapy journey takes on a life of its own.
 We believe in nourishing and empowering their healthy selves, and helping them rediscover and find grace in all of their parts.
 Everything belongs.
-We also support those who are not ready to embody this journey and are just looking for support to maintain a quality of life without their mental health issue, trauma lens, or disorder.

-- We’ve created flexibility in our treatment options to help minimize disruptions to your work, school, and family lives and help people find healing in their current environments.
+- We’ve created flexibility in our therapy options to help minimize disruptions to your work, school, and family lives and help people find healing in their current environments.

 Our staff also embodies these important principles: